 - Hover your cursor over a graph for more detailed information.
 We hovered our cursor over a pod to investigate a CPU problem, and viewed the pop-up with detailed information.
 We made a note of the pod name so we could investigate the issue further.

-- To analyze logs for the troubled component, we clicked the pod and selected Error Logs from the drop-down list.
+- To analyze logs for the troubled component, we left-clicked the pod and selected Error Logs from the drop-down list.
 Optionally, you can view All Logs and Error Signatures for the selected pod.